elastisys/compliantkubernetes/docs/user-guide/self-managed-services/flux.md

 `kubectl apply -k clusters/$CLUSTER_NAME/flux-system`

-Now that it has been installed, you are ready to use Flux on Compliant Kubernetes!
+Now that it has been installed, you are ready to use Flux on Welkin!

 Read the Further Reading, keep in mind the (updated) list of Known Issues, both of which are found below.